-The Language Flagship supports the Arabic K–12 curriculum project through which, to date, Arabic teachers in over 17 states have received in-service training in research-based best practices, curriculum, and standards for their Arabic language instruction programs.
-The Modern Standard Arabic curriculum, based on the National Standards, includes audio files, engaging activities, and performance-based tasks that will enable learners to build solid proficiency.
-This curriculum has been enhanced by a partnership with the Arabic STARTALK programs nationally and through collaboration with the federally funded Arabic K–12 program out of the National Capital Language Resource Center.
+The Language Flagship supported the development of a secondary Arabic curriculum through which Arabic teachers in over 17 states received in-service training in research-based best practices, curriculum, and standards for their Arabic language instructional programs.
+The four level, Modern Standard Arabic curriculum based on the National Standards includes audio files, engaging activities, and performance-based tasks that enable learners to build solid proficiency.
+This curriculum has been enhanced by a partnership with Arabic STARTALK programs nationally and through collaboration with the federally funded Arabic K–12 program out of the National Capital Language Resource Center.
 The first two levels of the Arabic Curriculum are now available here and levels three and four are forthcoming.

 The University of Oregon and Portland Public Schools operate a collaborative K–16 Chinese Flagship Center.
-The Center has developed a replicable, fully articulated K–12 dual language immersion program with an emphasis on literacy development and includes a two-week eighth grade research trip/home stay in China.
+The Center has developed a replicable, fully articulated K–12 dual language Mandarin immersion program with an emphasis on literacy development and includes a two-week eighth-grade research residency/home stay in China.
 To meet the needs of learners, secondary courses and modules allow for more individualized instruction and motivate teenagers to keep learning.
 Students graduate from high school with advanced language proficiency and successfully matriculate into advanced content courses at the University of Oregon.
 Project oversight and direction comes from the Chinese Language Flagship program housed in the East Asian Language and Literature Department at the University of Oregon and from Portland Public Schools Dual Immersion personnel.
 An ethnography of the project, conducted by the Center for Applied Second Language Studies resource center, documents the conception, implementation, and sustainability of the model.
 More information about the Portland Public Schools Mandarin Immersion Program may be found here while the UO continuation is outlined here.

 Portland State University / Portland Public Schools/Woodburn School District Russian Immersion Language Curriculum Framework